Colombo: Law enforcement and crime

 The Sri Lanka Police, the main law enforcement agency of the island, liaise with the municipal council but is under the control of the Ministry of Defence of the central government.
 Policing in Colombo and its suburbs falls within the Metropolitan Range headed by the Deputy Inspector General of Police (Metropolitan), this also includes the Colombo Crime Division.
-As with most Sri Lankan cities, the magistrate court handles felony crimes, the district court handles civil cases.
+As with most Sri Lankan cities, the magistrate court handles felony crimes while the district court handles civil cases.

 As in other large cities around the world, Colombo experiences certain levels of street crime and bribery.
 Indeed, the corruption extends to the very top, US reports show.
 In addition, in the period from the 1980s to 2009, there have been a number of major terrorist attacks.
 The LTTE has been linked to most of the bombings and assassinations in the city.
 Welikada Prison is situated in Colombo and it is one of the largest maximum-security prisons in the country.

 Infrastructure

 Colombo has most of the amenities that a modern city has.
 Compared to other parts of the country, Colombo has the highest degree of infrastructure.
 Electricity, water and transport to street lights and phone booths are to a considerably good standard.
-The majority of the major shopping malls in Sri Lanka are in the city, of which all are Wi-Fi enabled.
 Apart from that, many luxurious hotels, clubs and restaurants are in the city.
 In recent times there has been an outpour of high-rise condominiums, mainly due to the very high land prices.

 Harbour

 Colombo Harbour is the largest and one of the busiest ports in Sri Lanka.
 Colombo was established primarily as a port city during the colonial era, with an artificial harbour that has been expanded over the years.
 The Sri Lanka Navy maintains a naval base, SLNS Rangalla, within the harbour.

 The Port of Colombo handled 3.75 million twenty-foot equivalent units in 2008, 10.6% up on 2007 (which itself was 9.7% up on 2006), bucking the global economic trend.
 Of those, 817,000 were local shipments with the rest transshipments.
 With a capacity of 5.7 million TEUs and a dredged depth of over 15 m (49 ft), the Colombo Harbour is one of the busiest ports in the world and ranks among the top 25 ports (23rd).
+Sri Lanka's Port of Colombo is said to be the busiest, largest port in the Indian Ocean.

 Colombo is part of the 21st Century Maritime Silk Road that runs from the Chinese coast to the Upper Adriatic region with its rail connections to Central and Eastern Europe.China 'Silk Road' Project in Sri Lanka Delayed as Beijing Toughens StanceJean-Marc F. Blanchard "China's Maritime Silk Road Initiative and South Asia" (2018) pp 55.